dd32/td-gh-ex/readme.txt

 7. Insert shortcode (from step 4.) into the Text widget content and Save changes

 == Changelog ==
+= 1.0.2 =
+* updating screenshot.png according to the new WordPress.org requirements

+= 1.0.1 =
+* display homepage widgets only on static homepage
+* remove default demo content

 = 1.0.0 =
 * Initial Release